Pignotti-Davide/Angular_2/FWDUWAA/README.md

-# FWDUWAA
+# Auth0 + Angular CLI Example

+Using [Auth0](https://auth0.com) with an [angular-cli](https://github.com/angular/angular-cli)-generated project.

+See gist https://gist.github.com/keathmilligan/92004bfb15d63f6989eb3ca738bd951f for additional notes.

+_Be sure to edit src/app/auth.service.ts with your Auth0 client domain & ID_

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.